ruixueqingyang/OAO-Translator/README.md

     -DLIBOMPTARGET_NVPTX_ENABLE_BCLIB=TRUE \
     -DCUDA_BUILD_CUBIN=ON \

-1. Patch some source files in LLVM installation path.
+1. Patch some header files in LLVM installation path.
 (You can copy the patches to the corresponding path.)

     + LLVM_installation_path/include/clang/AST/RecursiveASTVisitor.h